Saturn/live-football-ontv/README.md

 **`days_notice`** - How many days in advance does a match have to be before a push will be sent.

 **`devices`** - List of devices you want to push to.
 In the form of `[0,1,2]`.
 Each index represents the device you want to send to.
 To see your account's devices and their index `python run.py --devices`.
-Leave this empty if you wish want PushBullet to send to all of your devices.
+Leave this empty if you wish want Pushbullet to send to all of your devices.
 (Which is default behaviour)

 #####Example config
 ```json